-Halloween is a fun and exciting time for children and families, but they advise that playing it safe with food and treats will help to avoid foodborne illness and the chance of contaminated foods.
+Halloween is a fun and exciting time for children and families.
+Playing it safe with food and treats will help to avoid foodborne illness and the chance of contaminated foods.
 The United States Food and Drug Administration recommends the following food safety tips when trick or treating and/or hosting a Halloween party at home:

 Michigan State University Extension recommends when preparing food for your Halloween party always include the four simple steps of food safety:

-- Clean – wash hands and surfaces often
+- Clean.
+Wash hands and surfaces often.

-- Separate – don’t cross contaminate (keep food separated and keep hands, utensils and food handling surfaces clean)
+- Separate.
+Don’t cross contaminate (keep food separated and keep hands, utensils and food handling surfaces clean).

-- Cook – cook to proper temperatures
+- Cook to proper temperatures.